kserve/modelmesh-serving/docs/predictors/setup-storage.md

 ### 3. Add a storage entry to the `storage-config` secret

 Ensure there is a key defined in the common `storage-config` secret corresponding to the S3-based storage instance holding your model.
-The value of this secret key should be JSON like the following, `default_bucket` is optional.
+The value of this secret key should be JSON like the following, `bucket` is optional.

 Users can specify use of a custom certificate via the storage config `certificate` parameter.
 The custom certificate should be in the form of an embedded Certificate Authority (CA) bundle in PEM format.